The Excell Researcher Excellence and Leadership Programme

 3.1 Eligibility criteria

-This call is open to legally established universities and internationally-recognised research institutions based in Sub-Saharan Africa.
+This call is open to legally established universities and internationally-recognised research institutions based in Africa.
 Applications should be submitted to AREF from the institutions by an authorised institutional Academic/Researcher-development lead who, as Lead Applicant will be responsible for developing and implementing the Excell programme within their institution.

 Your application will need to be sponsored by the institution’s leadership: a named official with responsibility for research capacity development, such as the pro-vice chancellor for research or the research institution’s director.
 He/She must personally engage in local sponsorship and governance of the Excell programme.